nlathia/kettle-cli/README.md

 # operator

-Operator is a command line tool for creating and shipping machine learning deployments.
-You can use it to generate and deploy AWS [Lambda](https://aws.amazon.com/lambda/)s, Google [Cloud Functions](https://cloud.google.com/functions) and Google [Cloud Run](https://cloud.google.com/run) containerised applications.
+Operator is a command line tool for creating and deploying http-triggered functions that run in the cloud.

+You can use it to generate and deploy AWS [Lambda](https://aws.amazon.com/lambda/)s, Google [Cloud Functions](https://cloud.google.com/functions) and Google [Cloud Run](https://cloud.google.com/run) containerised applications, in either Go or Python.

+The Python functions have been specifically designed to support deploying machine learning models.

-This CLI has two primary commands:
+This CLI has three primary commands:

+* `operator init` is a one-off command that sets up the tool with your preferences (for cloud provider, programming language, etc.)
 * `operator create <name>` creates a directory containing all the boiler plate code that you need to get going.
-You just need to fill in the functions that loads the model and returns a prediction.
-* `operator deploy <path>` deploys the code in that directory as a Cloud Function or Cloud Run application.
+* `operator deploy <path>` deploys the code in that directory to the cloud.

-This is a pre-release alpha version of this tool.
-Please send any bugs or feedback.

 ## Pre-requisites

 Operator relies on you having a few things installed already.

-### AWS or Google Cloud
+### Cloud Providers

 For AWS Lambdas: